lanefoxwood/bash/README.md

 # bash
-some basic bash scripts for offensive roles
+basic scripts for offensive roles, baked with love from scratch <3